Category Archives: Teaching & Pedagogy

 The Learning Scientists also have a useful podcast and YouTube Channel to explain the strategies.
 See this example on Dual Coding.
 If you want to read more, they have an open-access paper “Teaching the Science of Learning” in Cognitive Research: Principles & Implications.

-Learning How To Learn is a great 4-week course on Coursera, from UC San Diego.
+Learning How To Learn is an enjoyable 4-week course on Coursera, from UC San Diego.
 It would benefit teachers and students alike, and explores how we learn, the traps we fall into and how to learn effectively.
-This is great free professional learning.
+This is good free professional learning.
 If you want to pay and take the assessment, you will get a UCSD certificate.

 Summer holidays are here!